MarsPreserve/.github/profile/README.md

 Examples include:

-- Cryptocurrencies like Bitcoin and Ethereum.
+- Bitcoin Without the crazy mathematics.
+Purpose Built.
+Research Development.
 - Non-Fungible Tokens (NFTs) representing unique digital items.
+See Ref AutoGrowBoxes
 - Digital representations of real-world assets, such as tokenized real estate or art.
 Digital Assets Holdings.

 ### What is a blockchain network?